UU-ER/AdOpT-NET0/docs/source/workflow/DefineTopology.rst

    model. (elaborate)
 #.
 The duration of your run: Here you can enter the start and end date of your model run and the resolution.
 By default,
    the length is one year with a resolution of one hour.
-NB: the dates you fill in here determine how many time steps are generated in the :ref:`templates for input data<data-preprocessing_create-data-templates>` (i.e., in the default case, 8760 time steps are accounted for, so you would need to define hourly input data for 1 year).
+NB: the dates you fill in here determine how many time steps are generated in the :ref:`templates for input data<workflow_create-data-templates>` (i.e., in the default case, 8760 time steps are accounted for, so you would need to define hourly input data for 1 year).
 You can later decide to run the model using only part of your data.
 #.
 The investment period length: Here you can specify the length of one investment period as a ratio of the run duration.